An Algorithm for constructing Hjelmslev planes: Abstract

-Abstract: Projective Hjelmslev planes and Affine Hjelmselv planes are generalisations of projective planes and affine planes.
-We present an algorithm for constructing a projective Hjelmslev planes and affine Hjelsmelv planes using projective planes, affine planes and orthogonal arrays.
-We show that all $2-$uniform projective Hjelmslev planes, and all $2$-uniform affine Hjelsmelv planes can be constructed in this way.
-As a corollary it is shown that all $2$-uniform Affine Hjelmselv planes are sub-geometries of projective Hjelmselv planes.
+{Projective Hjelmslev planes and affine Hjelmslev planes are generalisations of projective planes and affine planes.
+We present an algorithm for constructing projective Hjelmslev planes and affine Hjelmslev planes that uses projective planes, affine planes and orthogonal arrays.
+We show that all $2$-uniform projective Hjelmslev planes, and all $2$-uniform affine Hjelmslev planes can be constructed in this way.
+As a corollary it is shown that all $2$-uniform affine Hjelmslev planes are sub-geometries of $2$-uniform projective Hjelmslev planes. }